 Many of us live in the past as if it were today.
 We, individually and collectively, as individuals and nations live in the past and look to it much more fondly than when it was our present.
 I think that historian Will Durant possibly said it the best: “The past is not dead.
 Indeed, it is often not even past.”

 As a historian myself I value the past and seek answers and wisdom from it to use in the present because what we do in the present does, for better or worse defines our future.
 Confucius said “study the past if you would define the future.”
-He was quite wise, he said to study the past did not say to live in it.
+He was quite wise, he said to study the past, did he did not say to live in it.

-Finally, after other all other possibilities were exhausted, Captain Picard was forced to make a decision and confronts the visitor, who turns out to be a thief from the past using time travel to collect technology to enrich himself by bringing it back in time.
+Finally, after other all other possibilities were exhausted, Captain Picard was forced to make a decision and confronted the visitor, who as it turned out to be a thief from the past, using time travel to collect technology to enrich himself by bringing it back in time.
 Picard makes a comment which I think is pertinent in a time like ours.

 “A person’s life, their future, hinges on each of a thousand choices.
 Living is making choices!
 Now, you ask me to believe that if I make a choice other than the one that appears in your history books, then your past will be irrevocably altered.
 Well… you know, Professor, perhaps I don’t give a damn about your past, because your past is my future, and as far as I’m concerned, it hasn’t been written yet!”

-It was in telling me that my future did not have to be my past that opened a door of life and faith that I had never experienced before and which showed me that life was to be boldly lived in the present.
+When my supervisor told me that my past did not have to be my future, it opened a door of life and faith that I had never experienced before and which showed me that life was to be boldly lived in the present.
 While it meant a lot then, it means more now for the past according to William Shakespeare “is prologue.”

 We cannot help being influenced by the past.
 We should indeed learn from it, but we cannot remain in it or try to return to it.
 Kierkegaard said that “Life can only be understood backwards; but it must be lived forwards.”